leedongwei/httpm/README.md

 ### Possible improvements

+- Better organization of files into submodules (folders...)

 - One possible improvement could be to use filesystem events to notify the monitor when new lines are written to the log file, instead of continuously polling it.

 - In terms of scalability, I would be interested in possibly expanding on the `LogKeep` idea, but using something like    `RabbitMQ ` instead.
 I am not sure, however, if this is overkill for a simple log monitor program.